1. Clean Mouth

 - The person should gently floss teeth to remove food particles from area.

 2. Control Swelling and Pain

-- Give acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) for pain.
+- Give acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) -- or a combination of the two if one of the medicines isn't working well -- for pain.
 Do not give aspirin to anyone under age 18.

 3. When to See a Dentist

 - The person has any pain whether it resolves or not.
 Even short lived pain can indicate a dental problem that needs attention.